 Use graph paper to create a to-scale (1cm = 50cm) plan of your patio.
 When you have dimensions in square feet or square meters, you can order the requisite number of paving slabs for your patio project, factoring in whether you want to include patio cover ideas like a pergola which may require a certain sized space.

 2. Lay patio slabs in a 'dry run' first

-For more complex paving patterns it may be helpful to dry lay your slabs out first to check that everything fits together seamlessly.
+When designing a patio with more complex paving patterns, it may be helpful to dry lay your slabs out first to check that everything fits together seamlessly.

 3. Plot out the patio with pegs

 4. Prepare the patio's foundations

 So if your paving slabs are 25mm deep, as an example, you'd have a depth of 155mm.

 5. Lay the patio's base